Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to doctors, septic shock (or septic shock) is the most severe stage of a continuous process starting from a systemic inflammatory response due to infection, severe infection, septic shock and multiple organ failure.

-When the patient enters the septic shock stage, he or she has sepsis accompanied by hypotension and cardiovascular dysfunction.
-At this stage, the prognosis is quite severe, with the risk of death reaching 40-60%.
+When moving to the septic shock stage, the patient has sepsis accompanied by hypotension and cardiovascular dysfunction.
+At this stage, the prognosis is quite severe, the risk of death can be up to 40 - 60%.

 MSc.
-Dr. Nguyen Dang Quan, Deputy Head of the Intensive Care Department - Central Endocrinology Hospital said: Symptoms and signs of sepsis can be difficult to detect and are often easily confused with other emergency diseases (eg: cardiogenic shock, hypovolemic shock, pulmonary embolism, etc.).
-Especially in diabetic patients, clinical symptoms are often vague and difficult to detect without a thorough and systematic examination.
+Dr. Nguyen Dang Quan, Deputy Head of Intensive Care Department - Central Endocrinology Hospital said: Symptoms and signs of sepsis can be difficult to detect and are often easily confused with other emergency diseases (eg: Cardiogenic shock, hypovolemic shock, pulmonary embolism, etc.).
+Especially in diabetic patients, clinical symptoms are often vague and difficult to detect without careful and systematic examination.

-With sepsis, patients often have symptoms of systemic inflammatory response syndrome (SIRS) including: High fever (> 38 degrees Celsius or possibly hypothermia 20 times/minute), rapid heart rate (pulse > 90 times/minute), but blood pressure remains normal.
+With sepsis, patients often have symptoms of systemic inflammatory response syndrome (SIRS) including: High fever (> 38 degrees Celsius or possibly hypothermia 20 times/minute), tachycardia (pulse > 90 times/minute), but blood pressure remains normal.

 Other signs of an infectious cause may be present such as: difficulty breathing, coughing up phlegm, yellow/green phlegm if there is a respiratory infection or painful urination, frequent urination, pus in urine if there is a urinary tract infection, etc.

-As sepsis worsens or septic shock develops, an early sign is hypotension, accompanied by decreased consciousness.
+As sepsis worsens or septic shock develops, an early sign is noted: hypotension, accompanied by impaired consciousness.
 Blood pressure drops, but the skin remains warm.
-Later, if not diagnosed and treated promptly, the extremities often become cold and pale, with peripheral cyanosis.
-Progressive multiple organ failure will rapidly lead to death.
+Then, if not diagnosed and treated promptly, the extremities often become cold and pale, with peripheral cyanosis.
+Progressive multiple organ failure will quickly lead to death.

 MSc.
 Dr. Nguyen Dang Quan recommends that, with the danger of septic shock in particular and sepsis in general, as soon as the above symptoms appear, patients (especially diabetics) need to go immediately to the nearest medical facility for timely intervention and support./.